British-Library-Architecture/bpm-tender/docker-nginx-alpine/html/docs.md

 [home](/home)

 ### Update - 27 Sept 2017
-New version 2 of `/bankaccount` available to support correct `content-type` headers for XML and JSON content
+New version 2 of the `/api` available to support correct `content-type` headers for XML and JSON content

 See [change-note](/docs/api/v2) for more details